 Individually and cumulatively, the structures of the Century 21 Seattle World's Fair offered visitors a vision of the future and the impression that design technology as advanced by architects and engineers can drive transformations in human behavior and aspirations.

 During the 50th anniversary of the exposition, the Structural Engineers Foundation of Washington assembled nine structural engineers who had taken part in the design of fair buildings and had observed the design, construction, and operation of these structures.
 The foundation recorded the recollections and observations of Richard Chauner (b.
-1929), John V. "Jack" Christiansen (b.
-1927), Gary Noble Curtis (b.
-1937), Victor O. Gray (b.
-1926), Norman Jacobson (b.
-1927), Thomas Kane (1927-2012), Robert Mast (b.
+1929), Jack Christiansen, Gary Noble Curtis (b.
+1937), Victor O. Gray (1926-2016), Norman Jacobson, Thomas Kane (1927-2012), Robert Mast (b.
 1934), Fred Pneuman (b.
 1931), and Einar Svensson (b.
 1926).
 The documentary film made of their reminiscences, titled Structural Engineers of the Seattle 1962 World’s Fair (May 2012 recording, May 2013 release) help preserve a record of the visionary ideas and technology introduced at the fair.

 The Seattle Center's 50th anniversary observances of the Century 21 Exposition in 2012 reasserted these possibilities, yet to unfold for future generations.